rahulpdev/WebsiteNavbarMap/dev_docs/tech_stack.md

 - **Folder Structure:** Using dedicated folders for input CSVs and output markdown files within the project root.
   - _Justification:_ Organizes project artifacts clearly as per the brief's requirements.
   - _Consequences:_ Scripts need to correctly reference these folder paths.
-- **Error Handling Strategy:** Robust `try-except` blocks, logging, and retry logic for network/parsing issues.
-Non-blocking validation for CSV processing.
+- **Error Handling Strategy:** Robust `try-except` blocks, structured logging (JSON), and specific handling for Network, Parsing, I/O, and Concurrency errors.
-  - _Justification:_ Explicitly required by the brief to ensure resilience.
+  - _Justification:_ Explicitly required by the brief and enhanced by the concurrency design to ensure resilience and observability.
-  - _Consequences:_ Increases code complexity but improves reliability.
+  - _Consequences:_ Increases code complexity but improves reliability and diagnosability.
+- **Enhanced Concurrency Model:** Incorporating atomic writes, WAL, retries, and DLQ.
+  - _Justification:_ Addresses potential issues with simple threading and improves overall robustness and stability under load.
+  - _Consequences:_ Increases the complexity of the concurrency implementation compared to basic threading.
+Requires careful testing.